 How Has the Pandemic Impacted Parenting?

 While becoming a mom for the first time is always a mix of excitement, uncertainty, and maybe a little bit of worry, the pandemic has upended those expectations and made the experience of becoming a mother harder than ever before.
-One of the elements that has made this such a difficult time is the lack of community and easily available resources.
+One of the elements that have made this such a difficult time is the lack of community and easily available resources.
 In the past, new moms were able to join support groups, meet with friends and family for advice, or even call a babysitter to get a few hours of alone time when things get overwhelming.
 However, with our new circumstances, many of these social nets have all but disappeared.
 Victoria notes that new moms are experiencing increased isolation, “especially in the postpartum time, which is often already isolating and that comes with loneliness, overwhelm, and anxiety because it’s made the outside world scary.”

 Rayna has also observed a new phenomenon taking place among new mothers: increased codependency.
-Of course, new moms are protective of their newborn babies, who are vulnerable in a wide variety of ways, but with a virus that can infect anyone at any time, more and more moms are self-isolating and having all of their mental and emotional energy go to protecting their children.
+Of course, new moms are protective of their newborn babies, who are vulnerable in a wide variety of ways, but with a virus that can infect anyone at any time, more and more moms are self-isolating and having all of their mental and emotional energy goes to protecting their children.
 The end result is that these new moms have no space or time to rest and the idea of securing those social supports might increase feelings of anxiety due to worries about accidentally bringing COVID-19 into the home.

 What About Dads?